Amekyras/kitsune/README.md

 ## Versions

-- Kitsune++ v1.0/v1.1.0
+- Kitsune++ v1.0
   - Compact buzzer system with buzz lights on individual buzzer boxes and central unit
   - All ports through-hole PJ306 connectors for TRS 3.5mm audio cables - more resilient than previous PJ320 jacks
   - Ten players and one moderator
   - Breakouts for all connector jacks and USB ports
-  - Increased buzzer voltage
+  - Increased buzzer voltage (5V) - this should be loud enough for almost all players
   - Redesigned tail PCBs and housings for resilience
   - For hackers, breakouts and solder jumpers allow you to design your own buzzer boxes with e.g. different buttons, different LEDs, etc
   - USB-C ports allowing daisychaining of buzzer boxes (under development, firmware can be updated when this functionality is released)

+- Kitsune++ v1.1.0
+  - All of the above, with a 27V buzzer and AO3400 MOSFET
+  - This is **_loud as fuck_** - you can decrease the volume in software if necessary
+  - Can be effectively downgraded to a v1.0 by cutting the 27V and boost converter jumpers (rear of board) and bridging the 5V jumper

 - Kitsune v0.3
   - One central box with speaker and USB-C connection, PJ306 metal audio jacks to connect buzzers